 In addition to her research, Sally worked on the curriculum development of one of the top 5 Bioengineering programs in world.
 This expertise led to her relocate to the UK for 6 years when an institution required her expertise in building and delivering a new program in the field.

-For the past 9 years Sally has held a variety of leadership positions with Swinburne University.
+Previously Sally held a variety of leadership positions with Swinburne University.
 While in the position of Associate Dean of Research she developed a peer-to- peer mentoring program to encourage PhD students to support each other and share new ideas.

 When mentoring others, Sally focuses not only on fixing today’s problems but strives to develop new perspectives and resilience of her mentees so they are equipped to navigate the future.